bradallenfisher/dmd-course-materials/topics/characters.md

 # Characters

-In fictional film or literature, character types are used to enable viewers to empathize with the story
+In fictional film or literature, character types are used to enable viewers to empathize with the story.

 Characterization types in fiction: